MPH Program Director

 Administrative responsibilities include, but are not limited to, the following:

-• Administer the MPH program in partnership with Virginia Tech faculty and staff as well as other Virginia public health programs; stakeholders; health departments; and local, regional, national, and international associations;
+• Administer the MPH program in partnership with Virginia Tech faculty and staff and in collaboration with other Virginia public health programs; stakeholders; health departments; and local, regional, national, and international associations;

-• Nurture community among and between students and faculty in the program and college as well as across the Virginia Tech community and the Commonwealth of Virginia;
+• Nurture community among and between students, faculty, and staff in the program and college as well as across the Virginia Tech community and the Commonwealth of Virginia;

 • Enhance external partnerships and funding opportunities for public health outreach projects related to the mission of the MPH program;